Rudieeeee/Autonomous-Wheelchair-System/README.md

 ### Vosk speech model

-Download `vosk-model-en-us-0.22` from [alphacephei.com/vosk/models](https://alphacephei.com/vosk/models) and extract it into a `models` folder in the project root.
+Download `vosk-model-en-us-0.22` from [alphacephei.com/vosk/models](https://alphacephei.com/vosk/models) and extract it into the `Models` folder inside the repository.
 The structure should look like this:

 ```
 project/
+└── UserInput/
+    └── Voice control & GUI/
         ├── main.py
-└── models/
+        └── Models/
             └── vosk-model-en-us-0.22/
 ```

 ### Virtual environment